-PM Modi makes surprise visit to Leh amidst standoff with China
+PM Modi makes surprise visit to Ladakh: Briefed at 11,000 feet

 Located at 11,000 feet, this is one of the the toughest terrains.
 It is surrounded by the Zanskar range and on the banks of the Indus.

 The PM arrived at Let along with Chief of Defence Staff, General Bipin Rawat.
 The move comes in the wake of the stand off with China.
+The PM is also accompanied by Army Chief General M M Naravane.

+The Northern Army Commander was also present at the meeting and the PM was briefed by Lt.
+General Harinder Singh.

 The CDS would take stock of the situation and understand the proposed de-escalation and disengagement process at the four stand off points.
-Defence Minister, Rajnath Singh is expected to go to the western sector later.

 General Rawat will be briefed by XIV Corps Commander, Lt.
 General Harinder Singh.
 He will also take note of the requirements on the ground.